Mesquite Dental Patient Information

-To properly brush your teeth, hold your toothbrush at a 45 degree angle, slanted toward the teeth and gums, with the bristles gently pressed against the gums so the bristles go between the teeth and gums.
-Gently sweep the brush down 6 to 10 times on all your teeth to remove any plaque.
+To properly brush your teeth, hold your toothbrush at a 45-degree angle, slanted toward the teeth and gums, with the bristles gently pressed against the gums so the bristles go between the teeth and gums.
+Gently sweep the brush down six to 10 times on all of your teeth to remove any plaque.
 While brushing the chewing surfaces of your teeth, use shorter strokes to worked plaque out of the grooves.
 Finally, hold your tooth brush vertically to properly brush the backs of your teeth.

 How to Floss Your Teeth

-Flossing is a vital step in your oral health routine as it cleans the surface between your teeth that are not accessible by a tooth brush alone.
+Flossing is a vital step in your oral health routine, as it cleans the spaces between your teeth that are not accessible by using a toothbrush alone.